mbabynames search ✿

 Reagan Charlotte

-Reagan ("noble and strong") and Charlotte ("free woman").
+Reagan ("little ruler") and Charlotte ("free woman").
 Two distinct meanings that create a name with range.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast